spectrocloud/librarium/content/docs/15-compliance/00-fips-compliance.md

 **Non-FIPS Mode:** The cluster mode with Palette-enabled security features.

 **FIPS Mode**: Run your clusters with FIPS-compliant Kubernetes versions and Palette components.
 Palette provisions FIPS-compliant images for this mode of cluster deployment.
+Platform FIPS support is about enabling FIPS support at Tenant and Project scope.
+The cluster scope FIPS support is about deploying FIPS-enabled infra layers for the Palette cluster profiles.
+When platform FIPS support is enabled, infra layers must be FIPS compliant.

 # Configure FIPS for Cluster Deployment